 An “ancillary” probate is the probate of assets in a state other than the state in which the person was domiciled at the time of death.
-For example, if a person lives in Illinois and has property in Arizona, the probate proceeding in Arizona would be known as an ancillary probate.
+For example, if a person lives in Illinois and has property in Arizona (AZ), the probate proceeding in AZ would be known as an Arizona Ancillary Probate.

 Often, it is possible for the personal representative (executor) to obtain the right to deal with property located in Arizona in a summary, or expedited manner.
 This is done by properly filing and processing proof of authority and proof of bond.

-Was the decedent domiciled in some state other than Arizona?
+Was the decedent domiciled in some state other than AZ?

-Did the decedent own real or personal property in Arizona?
+Did the decedent own real or personal property in AZ?

 Is the decedent’s personal property, wherever located, worth fifty thousand dollars ($50,000.00) or more?

 Is the decedent’s real property, wherever located, worth seventy-five thousand dollars ($75,000.00) or more?